enricmc19/BattleScene-Transitions/README.md

 Transitions to BattleScene Research

 Hello, my name is Enric Morales.
-I'm a student from the CITM (Image and Multimedia Technology Centre) of the UPC in Terrassa, and this is my own personal research under acknowledgement from my teacher [Ramon Santamaría](https://github.com/raysan5).
+I'm a student from the CITM (Image and Multimedia Technology Centre) of the UPC in Terrassa, and this is my own personal research under acknowledgement from my teacher [Ramón Santamaría](https://github.com/raysan5).

 ## What is a Battle-Transition?